CyanTabby/ResoniteModLoader/doc/config.md

 #### Configuration Version

 You may optionally specify a version for your configuration.
 This is separate from your mod's version.
 By default, the version will be 1.0.0.
 The version should be a [semantic version][semver]—in summary the major version should be bumped for hard breaking changes, and the minor version should be bumped if you break backwards compatibility.
-NeosModLoader uses this version number to check the saved configuration against your definition and ensure they are compatible.
+ResoniteModLoader uses this version number to check the saved configuration against your definition and ensure they are compatible.

 #### Configuration Keys